Cheapest car insurance in Maryland for a bad driving record

 Cheapest car insurance in Maryland with a DUI

-While many insurers offer coverage after a DUI, Geico provides the average cheapest coverage for $1,547.
+While many insurers offer coverage after a DUI, GEICO has the lowest rate at $1,547 a year.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Maryland.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Maryland.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI